cheidebur/XioBot/README.md

 1. resume please
 2. thanks Xio

+<sub>other cap combos ie. RESUME PLEASE and Thanks xio also work</sub>

 The email sender can include the term __resume please__ anywhere in their email, and Xio will respond with a link to my resume.
 Theorhetically this could be used for anything, and the commands could be changed to whatever.